How Can a Judge Tell if Someone is Lying?

 Can anyone learn to detect lies?

-While anyone can learn to detect lies, it requires a significant amount of training and experience.
+While anyone can learn to detect lies, it requires significant training and experience.

 Can technology detect lies with 100% accuracy?